During these three weeks of pain, there are three weeks of reasons why we need Mashiach.

 Deep into the summer routine, we take a break from our regular programming to tend to the business of mourning our long lost Beis Hamikdash, once again.
 But it’s only a slight break, really.
 We observe all of the halachos of the Three Weeks, and then the Nine Days, while working to fit them as seamlessly as possible into our ongoing summer fun.
-Whether it’s with workarounds like siyumim and a capella, or just simply continuing to enjoy ourselves as much as possible and not letting the hilchos aveilus interfere with our summer mindset, it is easy to begin viewing these halachos as a minor nuisance, chas veshalom, and not as a reminder of what we should be feeling in our hearts.
+Whether it’s with workarounds like siyumim and a capella, or just simply continuing to enjoy ourselves as much as possible and not letting the hilchos aveilus interfere with our summer mindset, it is easy to begin viewing these halachos as a minor nuisance, chas veshalom, and not as a reminder of what we should be feeling in our hearts as we wait for Mashiach.

 I’m not saying this in criticism per se.
 We know Hashem doesn’t want us to wallow in grief, and enjoying our summer is what we are supposed to be doing, even during the Three Weeks.
 But the problem begins to arise when we completely let these days slip by, without feeling even a tug of longing for the geulah.
 For all of our aches and pains, life is good, we are comfortable, and it becomes easy to forget why we are mourning, what we are missing.